 ESRI cannot be held responsible for the content of external websites.

-Researchers at Energy Safety Research Institute (ESRI) at Swansea University have found a way of converting waste carbon dioxide into a molecule that forms the basis of making plastics.Click here to read more
+Is glue the answer to climate change?
+Researchers at the Energy Safety Research Institute (ESRI) at Swansea University have proven that it could certainly help.Click here to read more

 They have developed a new material capable of capturing the greenhouse gas carbon dioxide (CO2) with the key ingredient being a common epoxy resin you probably have at home.

 Black plastic can’t be recycled – but we’ve just found a way to use the carbon in renewable energy

 "Only a small proportion of the hundreds of types of plastics can be recycled by conventional technology.
 But there are other things we can do to reuse plastics after they’ve served their original purpose.
 My research, for example, focuses on chemical recycling, and I’ve been looking into how food packaging can be used to create new materials like wires for electricity." - Dr Alvin Orbaek WhiteClick here to read more

 Researchers share their protocol for handling carbon nanotubes

 In collaboration with a Rice University laboratory, the Energy Safety Research Institute (ESRI) at Swansea University has developed and shared a low-cost method to safely handle the transfer of bulk carbon nanotubes and other nanomaterials.
 It doesn't take much more than 10 minutes, a couple of bags and a big bucket to keep the nanomaterials in their place.Click here to read more